jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

 You made it this far and have become the greatest programmer in the world.
 Following the practice of removing duplication, I would write a program that contains all the steps above.

-I can call the program any time I want to setup a Test Driven Development Environment instead of remembering and manually repeating each step
+I can call the program any time I want to setup a Test Driven Development Environment instead of remembering and manually repeating each step of the process

 * open a new file in your Interactive Development Environment (IDE) then type the following